neerajwahi/pairjam/README.md

 Real-time web-based collaborative coding platform

+#Design overview#

+Pairjam consists of two isolated components: the client and server.

-#Github integration#
+#GitHub integration#

-In order to integrate the server with Github, an application API public key and secret are needed.
-These should be placed in a file called gitapiSecret in the /server directory, with a JSON object of the following form:
+In order to integrate the server with GitHub, an application API public key and secret are needed.
+These should be placed in a file called github_api_secret in the /server directory, with a JSON object of the following form:

 module.exports = {